cgoern/fettenkett-web/README.md

 ## Getting Started

-To get started with Fettenkett Web, follow these steps:
+To get started with fettenkett, follow these steps:

 ### Prerequisites